 • Effective May 18th the Route 22 commuter service to downtown Albany re-opened; however, reservations are required to access this transportation at this time due to limited seating for social distancing.

-• Route 5 also started operating this week with service to the outlying areas of Schoharie County.
+• Route 5 - service to the outlying areas of Schoharie County.

 Tuesday – Gilboa/Conesville/Blenheim, also on Tuesday – Sharon Springs/Carlisle/Seward and Thursday – Jefferson/Summit.

 • Route 1 and Route 3 will follow the regular schedule; however, service will stop at 3:40 for both routes.

 • Routes 20 (Albany/Schenectady) and 23 (Cooperstown) are available for medical appointments only Monday, Wednesday and Friday.
 As always, reservations are required on these routes.

 • Effective June 29th, office hours are - 7:00 am to 3:00 pm.

 Please understand that due to Health Department protocols, our seating is limited on our buses, and riders will be accepted on a first come, first served basis.
 We appreciate your patience and understanding as we try to accommodate all passengers during this time.

 In addition, we have put many disinfecting protocols into place to keep both the public and our staff as safe as possible and continue to monitor and make changes as needed to these protocols.

 If you have any questions or would like any additional information, please feel free to contact the Schoharie County Public Transportation Office at 518-234-0952 (Monday through Friday).
 Please note that our office hours have been adjusted at this time to 7:00 am to 3:00 pm.
 Again, thank you for your continued support of this important public service to our community.